“Baseball isn’t statistics; it’s Joe DiMaggio rounding second.”

 Joe DiMaggio was one of the most recognizable and popular men in mid-twentieth century America.
 He was celebrated in song and literature as an iconic hero, and he was married, briefly, to the nation’s number one glamour girl.
 On March 16, 1999, the House of Representatives passed a resolution honoring him “for his storied baseball career; for his many contributions to the nation throughout his lifetime; and for transcending baseball and becoming a symbol for the ages of talent, commitment and achievement.”1

-Joseph Paul DiMaggio was born Giuseppe Paolo DiMaggio on November 25, 1914, in Martinez, California, twenty-five miles northeast of San Francisco.
+Joseph Paul DiMaggio was born Giuseppe Paolo DiMaggio on November 25, 1914, in Martinez, California, 25 miles northeast of San Francisco.
 His parents, Giuseppe and Rosalia (Mercurio) DiMaggio, had settled there after emigrating from Sicily.
 After Joe was born they moved the family to San Francisco, where Giuseppe continued to work as a fisherman.
 Joe was the eighth of their nine children, one of five sons.
-Two of his brothers, Vince and Dominic, would also play in the Major Leagues.
+Two of his brothers, Vince and Dominic, would also play in the major leagues.

 After winning a second consecutive batting title in 1940, DiMaggio reached a new level of fame in 1941.
-He set one of the most enduring records in sports by hitting in fifty-six consecutive games.
-On May 15, the day the streak began, the Yankees were in fourth place, and DiMaggio had batted a lowly .194 over the previous twenty games.
-On June 17, DiMaggio broke the Yankee hitting-streak record of twenty-nine games, set by Roger Peckinpaugh in 1919 and equaled by Earle Combs in 1931.
+He set one of the most enduring records in sports by hitting in 56 consecutive games.
+On May 15, the day the streak began, the Yankees were in fourth place, and DiMaggio had batted a lowly .194 over the previous 20 games.
+On June 17, DiMaggio broke the Yankee hitting-streak record of 29 games, set by Roger Peckinpaugh in 1919 and equaled by Earle Combs in 1931.

 Fifteen days later, on July 17, the streak ended in Cleveland’s Municipal Stadium in front of 67,468 fans — at that time the largest crowd ever to see a night game — when Indians third baseman Ken Keltner robbed DiMaggio of hits with two spectacular plays.
 Over the course of the streak the Yankees moved from fourth place, 5 1/2 games back, to first, seven games ahead of Cleveland.
-DiMaggio went on to hit safely in his next sixteen games, and the Yankees went on to win the pennant and then beat the Brooklyn Dodgers in the World Series.
+DiMaggio went on to hit safely in his next 16 games, and the Yankees went on to win the pennant and then beat the Brooklyn Dodgers in the World Series.

 One of the fascinating sidelights of the streak is that in his 223 times at bat, DiMaggio struck out only five times.
-In fact, he struck out only thirteen times in the entire season.
+In fact, he struck out only 13 times in the entire season.
 The late Harvard paleontologist and essayist Stephen Jay Gould, noting the streak, called it “the most extraordinary thing that ever happened in American sports.”6

 On February 17, 1943, DiMaggio enlisted in the Army Air Force.
 Like many other major leaguers, he never saw combat, serving instead in a morale-boosting role by playing on service baseball squads.
 In June 1944 he was sent to Hawaii, where he continued to play ball but also spent several weeks in a Honolulu hospital suffering from stomach ulcers.
 After being sent back to the mainland, he was granted a medical discharge in September 1945.
 In the meantime, his wife had been granted a divorce and custody of their son, Joe, Jr.